“What sort of philosophers are we, Source who know absolutely nothing of the origin and destiny of cats?”

 Scholarly Analysis in the 1940s

-This analysis gave context to the quote.
-It showed that the question about “origin and destiny” was not random.
-It came from a place of genuine admiration.
-Krutch helped solidify the link between the philosopher and the feline.
+This analysis provided essential context for understanding the quote.
+It revealed that the question about “origin and destiny” was not random but stemmed from genuine admiration, helping to solidify the link between the philosopher and the feline.

 The Quote in Modern Anthologies